Get Started with Oracle Linux Automation Manager

 olam2-org-default-details

-For the purposes of this lab, we'll use the Default organization as is.
+For this tutorial, we'll use the Default organization as is.

 3. (Optional) If needing to make changes to the Default organization, click the Edit button.